Resistance Bands Benefits

 3. KISS: Keep It Simple Safe

-We love simple, that’s why we stick to the structured, highly engineered, at home workouts through Beachbody On Demand.
+We love simple, that’s why we stick to the structured, highly engineered, at-home workouts through BODi.
 The workout program that inspired the use of bands is called LIIFT4.

-However, safe always trumps simple because exercise injuries can knock us out of the game, physically and mentally.
+However, safety always trumps simple because exercise injuries can knock us out of the game, physically and mentally.
 Although resistance bands can break if you’re not careful, they are safer for several reasons.

-3. Train our muscles for movements outside the vertical plane.
-Meaning, they train us for real life.
+3. Train our muscles for movements outside the vertical plane and therefore train us for real-life

 As previously mentioned, most injuries happen in the horizontal plane.
 The classic example is rotating your back while lifting something heavy.
 Have you ever been injured, and prescribed resistance band workouts from your physical therapist?
 There is a reason for that.